 Throughout this book, I use the |

 Another option to install Node is using Node Version Manager (NVM).
 NVM allows you to run multiple versions of Node and switch between them easily.
 You might need to run a certain project with an older version of Node, and use the latest Node version with another project.
-NVM works on Mac and Linux, and there’s an NVM-windows option as well.
+NVM works on Mac and Linux, and there’s a Windows option as well, called nvm-windows.

 I don’t recommend using Node on Windows natively unless it’s your only option.
 If you have a modern Windows machine, one option that might work a lot better for you is to install the Windows subsystem for Linux.
 This option will give you the best of both worlds.
-You’ll have your Windows operating system running Linux without needing to reboot.
-You can even edit your code in a Windows editor, and execute it on Linux!
+You’ll have your Windows OS running Linux without needing to reboot.
+You can even edit your code in a Windows editor and execute it in Linux!

 If you’re using NVM, install the latest version of Node with the command: